alexischecura/instaphoto/README.md

-# Instagram Clone Web App - Working on it
+# Instaphoto Web App - Working on it

-Welcome to the Instagram clone web app repository.
+Welcome to the Instaphoto web app repository a instagram like web application.
 The idea behind this app is that users can sign up, log in, see photos, upload photos, like photos, comment on photos, and follow users.

 ## How to run this app

 ### Previous Installations

 - Docker
 - Yarn (optional)